dereuromark/CakePHP-DatabaseLog/docs/README.md

 		}
 	],
 ```

+The `notificationInterval` is important to set high enough, so you won't get every x minutes a new email.

 The callback via Configure is optional, you can also directly attach any method of your classes to the fired `DatabaseLog.alert` event:
 ```php